mmomtchev/igc-xc-score/README.md

 I plan to also add the XContest rules.

-Changing the coefficients is easy, adding new bounding algorithms is not.
+Changing the multipliers or the closing distances is easy, adding new bounding algorithms is not.

 ## Background